What is a Simplified Liquidation?

 creditors provide information as to the debt they are owed, which is

-assessed and accepted or rejected by the liquidator).
+assessed and accepted or rejected by the liquidator) have been simplified.

-- It will allow the liquidator to communicate with creditors using technology other than post in voting and other communications.
+- The liquidator can now communicate with creditors using technology other than post in voting and other communications.

 What will a Simplified Liquidation cost?